pixelnest/pixelnest.github.io/tutorials/2d-game-unity/parallax-scrolling/index.md

 We can also choose to mix both.
 We will have two scrolling:

 - the player moving forward along with the camera
-- backgrounds moving at different speeds, opposed to the first the scrolling
+- backgrounds moving at different speeds (in addition to the camera movement), opposed to the first the scrolling

-As the camera is moving, background will have their own speed + the main scrolling speed applied.

 ### Enemy spawn decisions

 This has consequences, especially for the enemy spawn.
 For now they are just moving and shooting as soon as the game starts.
 But we probably want them to wait and be invincible until they "spawn".

 What is spawning an enemy?
 It depends on the game, definitely.
-Here this is what we will define: enemies are static and invincible until the camera reach and activate them.
+Here this is what we will define: enemies are statics and invincible until the camera reach and activate them.

  [![Camera usage][camera_use]][camera_use]